f3d0ss/hypermedia-2019-alterio-antichi-cazzola/public/pages/doc/doc.md

 ### Data model
 ![ER diagram](https://festival-hypermedia.herokuapp.com/images/doc/ER-diagram.png)

-All OpenAPI models have also an Entity in the ER diagram except for Reservation, which is represented in the diagram as a reletionship from User to Event
+All OpenAPI models have also an Entity in the ER diagram except for Reservation, which is represented in the diagram as a relationship from User to Event
 ## Implementation
 ### Tools used
-Describe here which tools, languages and frameworks did you use for the backend of the application.
 - express: to simplyfy the creation of a web server and devide routing
 - passposrt (with passwport-jwt): to simplify the login and authentication verification process through a JWT
-- ejs: just to use the `include` function to avoid for example the need of change every paga for a mistake in the navigation bar (we never render data from the model)
+- ejs: just to use the `include` function to smoothen the development of the pages.
+Makes it easier to apply small changes in elements like the navbar without going through all pages
 - mysql2: to interact with the MySql server
 - bcrypt: to hash the password before save them into the DB
-- nodemon: to avoid restarting the server after any change
+- nodemon: to avoid restarting the server after every change
-- nodemailer: to send the email for the email verification (removed the need of verify the email after usability evaluation)
+- nodemailer: to send the email for the email verification (removed the need of verifyig the email after usability evaluation)
 - express-openapi-validator: to validate the input of the API in line with the OpenAPI specification
 - swagger-ui-express: to provide the a UI to the OpenAPI specification
 ### Discussion
 - We make sure our web application adheres to the provided OpenAPI specification thanks to SwaggerUi because we generete it from the OpenAPI spec file with swagger-ui-express and we used it to extensevly test all the API
-- We think our web application adheres to common practices to partition a REST-based web application because we crated API that are easy to understand and documented with OpenAPI specification, they accept and return only JSON object with the data, so that anyone can create either a web application, Android application or any other sort of application using the same API.
+- We think our web application adheres to common practices to partition a REST-based web application because we crated API that's easy to understand and documented it with OpenAPI specification.
+Our API accepts and returns JSON objects with the data, so that anyone can create either a web application, Android application or any other sort of application using the same API.
-- We managed the authentication with JSON Web Token, returning the JWT when the POST API for login is called.
-Then this JWT need to be added in the header of the calls to the API that need authentication
+- We managed the authentication by using the JSON Web Token, returning the JWT when the POST API for login is called.
+This JWT then needs to be added in the header of the calls to the API that need authentication.
-- For managing the data model we used MySQL database mainly because we found more documentation about it then other type of relational database
+- For managing the data model we used MySQL database mainly because we found more documentation about it than other types of relational databases.
 ## Other information
 ### Task assignment
 - Clarence Antichi worked on front end (70%) and documentation (30% of the time)
 - Federico Alterio worked on front end (80%) and back end (20%)
 - Federico Cazzola worked on back end (80%), front end (10%) and documentation (10%)
 ### Analysis of existing API
-For almost all API we watch [this course](https://www.udemy.com/course/nodejs-the-complete-guide/) because it is one of the most complete course on NodeJs and has two section dedicated to REST APIs
+To fully prepare on how to properly create an API we watched [this course](https://www.udemy.com/course/nodejs-the-complete-guide/) because it is one of the most complete courses on NodeJs and has two sections dedicated to REST APIs
 ### Learning outcome
 - Federico Alterio learned both how to write javascript and the overall necessary skills to create and manage a database.